theforeman/kafo/README.md

 # $mysql_host::             MySQL server address
 ```

-When you run the installer with ```--help``` argument it displays only
+When you run the installer with the ```--help``` argument it displays only
-parameters specified in ```=== Parameters:``` group.
+parameters specified in the ```=== Parameters:``` group.
 If you don't specify
-any group all parameters will be considered as Basic and will be displayed.
+any group all parameters will be considered as basic and will be displayed.

-If you run installer with ```--full-help``` you'll receive help of all
+If you run the installer with ```--full-help``` you'll receive help for all
 parameters divided into groups.
 Note that only headers that include word
 parameters are considered as parameter groups.
 Other headers are ignored.
 Also note that you can nest parameter groups and the child has precedence.
 Help output does not take header level into account though.

-So in previous example, each parameter would be printed in one group even
+So in the previous example, each parameter would be printed in one group even
 though MySQL is a child of Advanced parameter.
 All groups in help would be
-prefixed with second level (==).
+prefixed with a second level (==).
 The first level is always a module to which
-particular parameter belongs.
+the particular parameter belongs.

 ## Argument types

-By default all arguments that are parsed from puppet are treated as string.
+By default all arguments that are parsed from puppet are treated as strings.
 If you want to indicate that a parameter has a particular type you can do it
-in puppet manifest documentation like this
+in the puppet manifest documentation like this

 ```puppet
 # $param::        Some documentation for param